 So, in this case, Mo wants to minimize distractions at work.
 Has strict deadlines.
 Really needs to be able to deliver on those.

 So the goal is, "Hey, I need to be heads-down; I can't be distracted.
 I've got to get my things done."

 So, frustrations...dislikes the mandatory training, getting in the way of actually meeting those strict deadlines.

 Also, doesn't read email.
 This is interesting, and a few folks on the call will probably laugh at this.
 Doesn't read email, just in Slack.
 I think this is a huge aha moment.

 The more that I'm seeing going back into an in-house role, I mean, I'm guilty of that.
 I'm only in Slack.
 And so, when things are coming through an email, they're getting lost.

-I think we do color profiles, insights, all sorts of things, but I tend to like OCEAN, which stands for openness, conscientiousness, extroversion, agreeableness, and neuroticism.
+I think we do color profiles, insights, and all sorts of things, but I tend to like OCEAN, which stands for openness, conscientiousness, extraversion, agreeableness, and neuroticism.

-So look it up, if you're not familiar with the OCEAN personality test, it's a pretty cool one.
+So look it up; if you're not familiar with the OCEAN personality test, it's a pretty cool one.

 Clearly not that conscientious, not reading all of their emails.
 Right?
-Not so extroverted, pretty agreeable, and a little bit anxious, right.
+Not so extroverted, pretty agreeable, and a little bit anxious, right?
 Anxious to get those things done.